rosensilva/ballerina-samples/ballerina-swagger/README.md

 ### Implementation of the Ballerina web service

 Now we have the Ballerina web service skeleton file.
 We only need to add the business logic inside each and every resource.
-For simplicity we have use an in memory map to store the pet data.
+For simplicity, we have used an in-memory map to store the pet data.
 Following is the completed pet store service.

 ```ballerina
 package guide.pet_store;